Good morning! Thank you for the kind introduction.

 This program is already having an impact.
 In the Philadelphia Region, it has included a partnership between Innovation Works, Inc. and Carnegie Mellon University, which will create the “Agile Innovation System,” to accelerate the commercialization of technologies being developed within the region’s universities and small businesses.

-In the Pacific Northwest, Seattle Region, The Oregon Translational Research & Drug Development Institute, the Oregon Nanoscience & Microtechnologies Institute, and the Oregon Built Environment & Sustainable Techologies Center are joining forces to create the first comprehensive, innovation infrastructure – the Oregon Innovation Cluster.
+In the Pacific Northwest, Seattle Region, The Oregon Translational Research & Drug Development Institute, the Oregon Nanoscience & Microtechnologies Institute, and the Oregon Built Environment & Sustainable Technologies Center are joining forces to create the first comprehensive, innovation infrastructure – the Oregon Innovation Cluster.

 This will ensure that good ideas are funded and commercialized by qualified entrepreneurs.